WIALTD/wix-faq-accordion/README.md

 [![Live Demo](https://img.shields.io/badge/View-Live%20Demo-blue)](https://wialtd.github.io/wix-faq-accordion/)

-Custom FAQ accordion for Wix Studio sites, used in **Global Guide Group** to replace the default Wix FAQ widget, which is limited in functionality and visual appeal.
+Custom FAQ accordion for Wix Studio sites, used in **GlobalGuideGroup.com** to replace the default Wix FAQ widget, which is limited in functionality and has consistently poor line-spacing and thus poor visual appeal.

 This project provides a **clean, collapsible FAQ** with smooth animations and support for multiple questions, all fully controllable from Wix Dev Mode.